chankrrn/WRO-FE-YBR/elec/elec_README.md

 - the IMU position changed because of electronics congestion,
 - cable routing affects structural placement.

-Electrical packaging therefore influenced the final mechanical design.
+Therefore, electrical packaging influenced the final mechanical design.

 ---

-# 14.2 Electrical → Software
+## 14.2 Electrical → Software

 The sensor architecture determines what information the software can use.